OsasAnalyst/deepfusion-product-intelligence/README.md

 4. **Bridge technical results with real-world impact**
    - Translate even small accuracy gains into practical benefits: reduced manual rework, faster product onboarding, more consistent search and recommendation results, and stronger fraud detection.

-5. **Lay the foundation for scalable intelligence**
-   - Provide a system that works offline today but can evolve into a real-time, production-ready pipeline in the future.

 ---